softwareguru/airflowsummit-website/content/sessions/2021/z5-building-an-elastic-platform-using-airflow-orchestrator.md

 ---
 id: z5
-title: "Building an elastic platform using Airflow uniquely as an orchestrator"
+title: "Building an Elastic Platform Using Airflow Uniquely as an Orchestrator"
 url: /sessions/2021/building-an-elastic-platform-using-airflow-orchestrator
 speakers:
  - Rafael Ribaldo